 Many visits later to Grindhouse Killer Burgers in Atlanta, I ate the elusive brisket & pimento cheese dog.
 It was everything I’d hoped for.

-P.S.: The chili cheese fries still haven’t found their way into my life and that’s a damn shame.
+P.S.: It’s a damn shame that the chili cheese fries still haven’t found their way into my life, but a tasty bowl of chili did!